alexandrosdelas/TLG/TLG220b2_Changelog.md

 - Replaced hint aboud School Area with transmission from Khadgar
 - Renamed Honor Guard One and Honor Guard Two to honor Guard
 - Replaced hint "Talk to Lothar" with a quest requirement
+- The Housing Area hint will no longer repeat

 ### Audio/Visuals
 - LotharArrives cinematic: Improved cameras